New Brunswick Bible Institute: Today

 New Brunswick Bible Institute has hundreds of graduates who are currently serving in churches and mission organizations all over the globe.
 A survey conducted in 2001 among the fourth year graduates of NBBI, indicated that 70% were in full-time ministry.
 The school lists at least 64 countries in which NBBI alumni have been involved in Christian service.
 There were 103 students enrolled in its programs of study for the 2010-2011 school year.
-The school employs 28 full and part-time staff and faculty and is governed by a Board of Directors.
+The school employs 19 full and part-time staff and faculty and is governed by a Board of Directors.

-The school teaches a literal interpretation of the Book of Genesis, including young-earth creationism and offers sex-segregated courses, such as "Principles for the Godly Woman".
-Divorcees and those married to divorcees will not be accepted into their day school program.